Meeds122/v_blogger/README.md

 ## About
 v_bogger is a blogging platform created using the V programming language and HTMX for additional interactivity.
 This software is currently in *beta* and a number of features are unsupported.
 See the roadmap below.
 Additional features will be added as time permits.
 Please see the [releases page](https://github.com/Meeds122/v_blogger/releases) for the latest pre-compiled versions.
 Instructions for compiling this project are further on in this document.
+You can visit my instance of this blogging engine at [blog.customcrypto.com](https://blog.customcrypto.com/)

 ## Status
 ### Supported Features